soulverteam/SoulverCore/README.md

 See the [SoulverTextKit](https://github.com/soulverteam/SoulverTextKit) project for an example of how to integrate the SoulverCore math engine into a standard macOS or iOS text view.

-## Examples of apps using SoulverCore
+## Kinds of apps using SoulverCore

 #### Spotlight Replacements
 - [Lacona](https://lacona.app)